breadlysm/peco-assistant/readme.md

 - Data seems to update about 1x per day.
 It is not advised to go below 24 hours for the time_interval.
 - This is an app that scrapes web pages based on specific page elements.
 It is very likely that these will change and potentially break the app.
   - These should be relatively easy to fix unless it is a site overhaul.
 I do plan to maintain the functionality.

-## Future improvements.
-- Put it in Docker.
-- Improve logging.
-It exists, but it's hella noisy.
-- Peco has a set of temperatures on their dash, I'd like to extract that as well and include it as a measurement within Influx.

-## Configuring and Running Peco-usage-collector
+## Configuring and Running Peco Assistant
 Used ENVs for variables as it's what I use in my docker server.
 ### Run as a docker container
 This builds automatically on Dockerhub so running the container with the needed variables should would.
 I've only tested in my environment.